b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 Here I apply machine learning techniques to Snowplow web event data to understand how variation in marketing site experiences might correlate to customer conversion.
 Snowplow is a web event tracker capable of handling tens of millions of events per day.
 Using this data, I hope to answer the question of how different visitor experiences at a company’s marketing site relate to the probability of those visitors ultimately becoming paying customers.

 ### Snowplow Web Event Data
-The raw Snowplow data available to us is approximately 15 gigabytes spanning over 300 variables and tens of millions of events from November 2015 to January 2017.
-When we omit fields that are not in active use, are redundant, contain personal identifiable information (P.I.I.), or which cannot have any conceivable baring on customer conversion, then we are left with 14.6 million events spread across
+The raw Snowplow data available is approximately 15 gigabytes spanning over 300 variables and tens of millions of events from November 2015 to January 2017.
+When we omit fields that are not in active use, are redundant, contain personal identifiable information (P.I.I.), or which cannot have any conceivable baring on customer conversion, then we are left with 14.6 million events spread across 22 variables.

-I use the phrase ‘variable’ as opposed to feature, since this dataset will need to undergo substantial transformation before we can employ any supervised learning technique.
-Each row has an ‘event id’ along with an ‘event name’ and a ‘page url.’
-The event id is the row’s unique identifier, the event name is the type of event, and the page url is the URL within the marketing site where the event took place.

 |<sub>Snowplow Variable Name         |<sub>Snowplow Variable Description                                                  |
 | ---------------------------------- |-----------------------------------------------------------------------------------------|